koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 ![Find my chip](./img/Find%20my%20chip.png)

-If you have an M1 chip, [get this download](https://github.com/koii-network/desktop-node/releases/download/v0.2.2/koii-desktop-node-0.2.2-mac-arm64.dmg).
+If you have an M1 or M2 chip, [get this download](https://github.com/koii-network/desktop-node/releases/download/v0.2.2/koii-desktop-node-0.2.2-mac-arm64.dmg).
 If you have an Intel chip, [get this download](https://github.com/koii-network/desktop-node/releases/download/v0.2.2/koii-desktop-node-0.2.2-mac-x64.dmg).

 Once the file has been fully downloaded, open it.
 Your computer will warn you that you downloaded this file from the internet.
 If you trust us, click “Open Anyway.”